jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 ## CICD Pipelines

-With the creation of SSH and HTTP application routers, we are able to direct user traffic flows according to our site operational goals.
+With the creation of SSH and HTTP application routers, we are able to direct user traffic flows to login nodes, OOD, and the account app according to site operational goals.
-This allows us to create a coherent user expereince for HPC access that is consistent across both HTTP and SSH endpoints.
+This supports creating a coherent user expereince for HPC access that is consistent across both HTTP and SSH endpoints.
-Implementing these routers as software defined infrastructure allows continuous development of platform features and control over the user experience as new capabilities are deployed.
+Implementing these routers as software defined infrastructure allows continuous development of platform features and control over the introduction of capabilities as they are deployed.
+We created CICD pipelines with separate build and deploy phases based on the requirements of specific use-cases.
+Both phases leverage Ansible to construct relavent artifacts.
+The RCS cloud subsystem provides the platform for development, build and deployment phases.
+Using OpenStack enables the construction of comprehensive cloud-native workflows for each activity.
+Packer templates are used to construct VM images for our OOD and account app componentes.
+We chose to directly invoke OpenStack CLI commands during deployment as a convenient optimization.
+We have used Terraform for the deploy phase of other system components not featured in this work.
+The separation of build and deploy enables use to construct OOD VM binaries that can be used uniformly in development, test, and production environments.
+The deploy steps can then focus on customizations that meet the need of the specific environment, providing late binding hooks for specific clusters.
+We descibe the build pipeline in the next subsection and the deploy pipeline in the following.

 ### Core Infrastructure Builds